andregasser/bigbone/USAGE.md

 )
 ```

+If your app is a command line application and is not meant for a human user to login, you can use the access token
+generated from your Mastodon account.
+You find it under "Development > Your application > Access Token".

 ## Get Home Timeline

 Using the received access token, we can retrieve statuses from the user's home timeline and display them.